swgriffith/ACS-KubeWalkthrough/README.md

 8. Once the External IP is assigned, you can copy that and navigate to that URL in your browser.
 You should see your nginx pod up and running

 ## Declaritive Deployment
 The previous steps ran through an imperitive deployment process.
-If you wish to deploy the same using a yaml file you can pull the nginx.yaml from this repo and run the following:
+If you wish to deploy the same using a yaml file you can pull the nginx.yaml from this repo and run the following.
+If you look at the yaml file you'll see that it consists of two parts.
+One is the Service creation, which is needed to get the public endpoint and Azure Load Balancer rules, and the second is the nginx deployment, which will create the deployment, replica set and pod.

 ```
 #cleanup the prior deployment and service